pmpetit/pglinter/docs/SECURITY.md

 # Security Considerations

-DBLinter analyzes your database structure and configuration, which requires understanding potential security implications and best practices.
+pg_linter analyzes your database structure and configuration, which requires understanding potential security implications and best practices.

 ## Security Model

 ### Extension Privileges

-DBLinter operates with the privileges of the user who calls its functions:
+pg_linter operates with the privileges of the user who calls its functions:

 - **Superuser**: Full access to all analysis features
 - **Database Owner**: Access to owned databases